 Because of its handmade nature, the dresser was delivered via a white glove service…literally the dresser was driven down from New York.
 My jaw hit the floor when I realized this!
 The driver also put the dresser together, which was a nice touch.
 He was able to show me the lovely features like the self-close drawer glides, which is a feature I love for Elle.

 We’re so happy with the dresser itself, and I know it will be put to good use in Elle’s new room.
 It’s currently in the guest room, and just had its first guests this weekend…they attested to how lovely it is as well.

 The Styling Layer

 To add a little something extra to the space, I framed an Hermes scarf that I purchased on The Real Real.
-I’ll link a few similar options here, here and here (and below).
 I opted for a bamboo-style frame, painted white.
-Of course, coffee table books, flowers and this Aerin Vanity Tray are other accents I love.
+Of course, coffee table books, flowers and this Aerin Vanity Tray (similar here) are other accents I love.

 Are you on the search for a new dresser? ducduc has many different collections…there are such sweet choices, all with a bit of a modern flair.
 I’d highly recommend checking them out.
 And, for those interested, I’ll update you with interior photos from Elle’s new space, when this beautiful dresser finally makes its way to its next home.

 Thanks to ducduc for gifting Elle will this lovely piece.
 We loved working with you.